Carinthia: Politics

 The state assembly Kärntner Landtag, ("Carinthian State Diet"), is a unicameral legislature.
 Its 36 members are elected from party lists according to the principle of proportional representation and serve five-year terms, with elections held every five years.
 Austrian nationals over the age of 16 residing in Carinthia are eligible to vote.
 The Landtag has a threshold of 5%.
-The current legislative period is the 30th since the first Carinthian elections on 6 April 1861.

-The most recent election, the 2018 Carinthian state election, were held on 5 March 2018.
-The SPÖ, the party of the incumbent governor Peter Kaiser, almost reached the absolute majority of seats in the state assembly.
-This makes Carinthia one of Austria's most left-leaning regions.
+The most recent election, the 2023 Carinthian state election, was held on 5 March 2023.
+The SPÖ, the party of the incumbent governor Peter Kaiser, won a plurality of the vote at 38.9%, giving them a plurality of seats.
+Thus, Carinthia (alongside Burgenland, Styria and Vienna) is one of the four states of Austria not to have an ÖVP-led government.
+The ÖVP acts as the junior coalition member in Kaiser's government.

-The legislature also elects the state government, composed of a minister-president, whose ancient title is Landeshauptmann ("State Captain"), his two deputies and further four Landesräte ministers.
-The members of the cabinet form an all-party government elected under a system of proportional representation based on the number of representatives of the political parties in the Landtag.
-The incumbent Landeshauptmann is Peter Kaiser (SPÖ).
+The legislature also elects the state government, composed of a minister-president or Governor, whose ancient title is Landeshauptmann ("State Captain"), his two deputies, and further four Landesräte ministers.
+The members of the cabinet used to form an all-party government elected under a system of proportional representation based on the number of representatives of the political parties in the Landtag in a system known as Proporz, however this system was abolished in Carinthia in 2017.

 Economy

-The Gross domestic product (GDP) of the state was 20.9 billion € in 2018, accounting for 5.4% of the Austria's economic output.
-GDP per capita adjusted for purchasing power was 33,000 € or 110% of the EU27 average in the same year.
+The Gross domestic product (GDP) of the state was 20.9 billion € in 2018, accounting for 5.4% of Austria's economic output.
+GDP per capita adjusted for purchasing power was €33,000 or 110% of the EU27 average in the same year.

+Transport

+Air

+The state is served by Klagenfurt Airport which provide direct routes to Vienna and other parts of Europe.